pawlovskiii/card-verification/README.md

 My implementation of card verification, which is about validating the card number, using Luhn algorithm and several other things which indicates the card's provider.

 ### Technologies
 Implementation created with Jest (as testing framework), ESLint (for improving syntax and enforce code style) and babel-jest (to enable the use of ES6 Modules with Jest framework).
-During this project I also tried to extract certain functionalities into different modules to make it more readable and elasticity.
+During this project, I also tried to separate functionalities into different modules in order to divide responsibilities between them.
+That make files more readable and flexible and that leads to better code architecture.
 Moreover I also wanted to create consistent commit history to show my methodology of work.
 Name  | Versions
 --- | ---
 Node.js  | 16.4.0